Nick Robinson (English actor)

-Nick Robinson is an English actor who has appeared regularly on British television, most famously as William Beech in Goodnight Mister Tom, starring John Thaw.
-He also played the lead in the television series Harry and the Wrinklies based upon the book of the same name by Alan Temperley, produced by Scottish Television.
-He has made a few other television programmes including an episode of Midsomer Murders and he was also in the film version of Tom's Midnight Garden.
-Other appearances include Ruth Rendell Mysteries, Urban Gothic and Down to Earth.
+Nicholas Robinson is an English actor who has appeared regularly on British television, most notably as William Beech in Goodnight Mister Tom (1998), starring John Thaw.
+He also played the lead in the television series Harry and the Wrinklies (1999–2002) based upon the book of the same name by Alan Temperley, produced by Scottish Television.

 Career

 He began his career in theatre and, at the age of 7, appeared in the West End transfer of An Inspector Calls, produced by the National Theatre, at the Aldwych Theatre.
 His next appearance was in Theatre De Complicite's production of The Caucasian Chalk Circle in the Olivier Theatre and on its national tour.
 He later played the title role in the Royal Shakespeare Company's production of Little Eyolf, directed by Adrian Noble.

 Robinson was most famous for his role in Goodnight Mister Tom.
-This won the awards of the Bafta for the Most Popular TV programme in 1998 voted for by readers of the Radio Times, Best Drama performance in 1999 and the Best ITV/Channel 5 Programme of 1998.
+The film won the awards of the Bafta for the Most Popular TV programme in 1998 voted for by readers of Radio Times, Best Drama performance in 1999 and the Best ITV/Channel 5 Programme of 1998.

+He has made appearances in a number of other television programmes including an episode of Midsomer Murders and he was also in the film version of Tom's Midnight Garden.
+Other appearances include The Ruth Rendell Mysteries, Urban Gothic and Down to Earth.

 Robinson also works extensively as a producer; most recently he presented the UK premiere production of Rodgers and Hammerstein's State Fair directed by Thom Southerland, at the Trafalgar Studios in London's West End.
-Other credits include The Full Monty at the New Players Theatre, Calamity Jane at Upstairs at the Gatehouse, Singin' in the Rain at the Broadway Studio, Call Me Madam at Upstairs at the Gatehouse and The Unsinkable Molly Brown at the Landor Theatre.
-Later this year, Robinson will be producing the Pulitzer prize-winning play The Diary of Anne Frank.
+Other credits include The Full Monty at the New Players' Theatre, Calamity Jane at Upstairs at the Gatehouse, Singin' in the Rain at the Broadway Studio, Call Me Madam at Upstairs at the Gatehouse and The Unsinkable Molly Brown at the Landor Theatre.
+Later this year, Robinson will be producing the Pulitzer Prize-winning play The Diary of Anne Frank.